-As a driving instructor in Hull I am able to provide lessons for many customers throughout the area.
+As a driving instructor in Hull and Worksop I am able to provide lessons for many customers throughout the area.
 I teach pupils in a manual Peugeot 207 HDi which maintained well so that you don’t suffer mechanical problems during your lesson.

 - Your car breathes, just like you do and if I was to place a piece of cloth over your nose and mouth then asked you to run, you would find it difficult to breathe !!!
 So does your car if the filter is blocked, so it uses more energy to keep going at a given speed.
 Costing you money "keep the filter clean".

 - your engine oil should be at the correct level.
 Too high and it can cause too much pressure and blow gasket seals.

 Too low and the oil cannot get round the engine sufficiently quick enough and cause bad engine wear and over heating.
 Either one costing you very expensive garage bills.

 - Brake fluid if too low can cause you to have to pump the brakes just to get them working.
 In an emergency situation this can prove fatal.